Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Numerical illustrations

-based on the estimated ``optimal'' weights $\widehat{\bm v}^*_{n,u_n,\{1,2\}}$. \end{itemize} Note that, for simulated data from the bivariate max-linear model, no standardization is required as the (unit Fr\'echet) marginal distributions are already identical and regularly varying with index $\alpha=1$.
-From Example \ref{ex:minvar-known-margins}, it can be seen that the variance minimizing linear combination is unique whenever $p < 1$ or $q < 1$ and is given by
+with theoretically optimal weight $\bm v^*$. \end{itemize} Note that, for simulated data from the bivariate H\"usler--Reiss model, no standardization is required as the (unit Fr\'echet) marginal distributions are already identical and regularly varying with index $\alpha=1$.
+From Example \ref{ex:minvar-known-margins}, it can be seen that the variance minimizing linear combination is unique whenever $0 < \Gamma_{12} < \infty$ and is given by $\bm v^* = \left(1/2, 1/2\right)$.
+As discussed in Section \ref{sec:deterministic}, the asymptotic distribution of the benchmark estimator does not depend on the choice of $\bm v_I \in \partial B_1^+(\bm 0)$.
+Here we choose $\widehat \tau_{I,n}^{BK} = \widehat \tau_{I,n}^{BK} (\bm v^*)$ as benchmark.